 Preventing vibrations from entering audio cables and disturbing the signal has become a popular tweak.
-Understandably, some cables are more microphonic than others, some surfaces will vibrate more than others, and some cable configurations and environments will be more prone than others.
+Understandably, some cables are more microphonic than others, some surfaces will vibrate more than others, some cables are more susceptible to EMI/RFI interference, and some cable configurations and environments will be more prone than others.
 Still, all systems can benefit from CVP.

 In addition, lifting cables away from the floor causes an electrostatic field to develop.
 Though the static charge is easy to measure electronically, it is difficult to measure how perceptual it is, and every situation will vary.
-We do know that neither is good for the integrity of the signal.
-CVP address both issues and can be applied to and benefit all cables, including AC cables.
-The CVP recommended hierarchy is; interconnects, speaker cables, AC.
+We do know that neither issue is good for the integrity of the signal.
+CVP EC (Electromagnetic Coupler) address both issues and can be applied to and benefit all cables, including AC cables.
+The CVP recommended hierarchy is; interconnects, speaker cables, power cables.

 What do CVPs do?